Affiliate marketing is based on a reward system. You bring customers to a business, and you receive a reward in exchange.

 What you need to find in the heatmap are the areas on your website with the highest engagement.

 Next, put the custom affiliate banner ads in this highly-engaged area.
-By placing ads where your visitors are spending more time, you can optimize the CTR and reduce ad blindness.
+By placing ads where your visitors are spending more time, you can optimize CTR and reduce ad blindness.

 10. Disclose Affiliate Relationship